mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

                 ) ({}, s) a
 ```

-This is just straightforward iteration over tuples and records.
+This is just a straightforward iteration over tuples and records.
 The `record_fold` folds over all the key/value pairs in the record while threading state through the computation.
 This is all done at compile time.
 It is very similar to F#'s `fold` and folds in other functional languages.
 While in languages like F#, Haskell and Ocaml you can only do that over runtime structures like immutable maps, lists and arrays, in Spiral you can do it over compile time records.
 And this is very useful for interop situations such as these.
-In particular this is why I wanted these capabalities, for a situation none other than when I am doing a backend for some novel piece of hardware!
+In particular this is why I wanted these capabilities, for a situation none other than when I am doing a backend for some novel piece of hardware!

-If I didn't have this, I'd have build a lot of this functionality into the code generator itself and that would have been a lot harder to deal with.
+If I didn't have this, I'd have to build a lot of this functionality into the code generator itself and that would have been a lot harder to deal with.

 Though of course, powerful language features such as intensional pattern matching are useful for more than just interop.
 Let us move on.